hayk111/showsourcing/README.md

  README.md
 ```

-the store is for files related to `ngrx`.

-## Extensions

-Each file extension describe what the file does.
-EG: `my-builder.service.ts` or `my-cat.interface.ts`.
-This is useful in IDEs when many files with similar names are open.

 ## Style Structure

 The theming is done in ./src/app/theming and should be straight forward. `styles.scss` is the entry point and imports everything it needs.